 Ralph Nobles, a physicist who helped set up the 100-ton TNT test, shared an amusing anecdote about the test preparations.

 "They had a 'gear pump' set up on a table and were pumping the tracer solution into uniform grid of pipes which had been built in the TNT cube, through a plastic hose.
 For some reason the pressure built-up too high in the plastic hose attached to the pump, and the hose popped off the pump and started wildly flailing around and spraying radioactive tracer solution in all directions.

-The radioactive tracer, though not highly dangerous, it was not something, in which one wanted to get soaked!
-So the nearby radio chemists started running away from the pump, to escape the radio active liquid from the hose.
-The MP up here, on top TNT cube, saw the chemists running away, and must have assumed they were running because the TNT was about to explode!
-Where upon, he dropped his rifle and started moving so, that his helmet flew off, he literally ran 'out from under his helmet' and I have never seen 40 feet of stairs descended faster.
+The radioactive tracer, though not highly dangerous, was not something in which one wanted to get soaked!
+So the nearby radio chemists started running away from the pump, to escape the radioactive liquid from the hose.
+The MP up here, on top of the TNT cube, saw the chemists running away, and must have assumed they were running because the TNT was about to explode!
+Whereupon, he dropped his rifle and started moving so that his helmet flew off.
+He literally ran 'out from under his helmet' and I have never seen 40 feet of stairs descended faster.
 He couldn't have reached the ground much faster by jumping.